cryptobern/thetacrypt/src/schemes/readme.md

 - `ThresholdScheme` = the scheme that should be used
 - `Group` = the underlying group

+Internally, this uses a polynomial of degree `K-1`, i.e., the reconstruction threshold is `K`.
+Any `K` in the range `[1, N]` can be used (depending on the tolerated failures of the higher level, the blockchain used for communication, etc.)

 Once the keys are generated, the API for all schemes/groups stays the same.
 One can put the keys into use using the structs below:

 ## Threshold Cipher